 We went to Bonito the first time when Canadian chef Roberto had just opened it.

-The food is amazing and staff super fun.
-We were chatting so much about philosophy of food with Roberto, that we ended up continuing the night in another bar after he had finished his work.
+The food is amazing, and the staff is super fun.
+We were chatting so much about the philosophy of food with Roberto that we ended up continuing the night in another bar after he had finished his work.

 Buona Sera

-What I know of this Italian pizzeria doesn’t exist anymore, but I’ll need to mention this, as it’s a good example of Bali restaurant scene.
+What I know of, this Italian pizzeria doesn’t exist anymore, but I’ll need to mention this, as it’s a good example of the Bali restaurant scene.

-Buona Sera was runned by an Italian woman and pizza there was as good as you’d expect to have in Rome or Naples.
+Buona Sera was run by an Italian woman, and the pizza there was as good as you’d expect to have in Rome or Naples.

-It’s authentic and often times even better than in their countries of origin.
+It’s authentic and often even better than in their countries of origin.

 So there is no reason to stick with the Balinese food only.
-Though as I already said, I always recommend that, if you are traveling only couple of weeks.
-Nomads staying in Asia months at a time just need variation.
+Though, as I already said, I always recommend that, if you are traveling for only a couple of weeks.
+Nomads staying in Asia for months at a time just need variation.

 Jalan Dewisita